This is a sponsored post for Always

 To help #EndPeriodPoverty, Always and Walmart are donating a year’s supply of period products to the girls on 50 teams across 50 states.

 If you’re like me, you’ll want to do what you can to help girls just like those awesome girls in the video.
-To help end period poverty, you can share the new Always Live#LikeAGirl YouTube video with others.
+To help end period poverty, you can share this Always Live#LikeAGirl YouTube video with others.
 It’s so important to spread this message and encourage others to help end period poverty.

 Together, we are making life-altering changes in our local communities to make sure girls keep their confidence—at puberty and beyond.
 Do what you can to help – share this awesome video and let’s #EndPeriodPoverty.